parity-contracts/erc20-native-bridge/README.md

 ERC20 to Native token bridge.

+**Disclaimer**: The contracts in this repo should be considered **alpha** quality.
+They have not been audited or thoroughly tested yet.

 ## Description

 This repo contains contracts for bridging ERC20 tokens from one chain to native tokens (i.e. ETH) on